rc2server/appserverJava/README.md

 ## Password hashing

 To get a hashed password to insert in the database, use `mvn exec:java -Dexec.mainClass="edu.wvu.stat.rc2.Rc2Application" -Dexec.args="hashpw"`

+## Authentication/Authorization

+Only these URLs are allowed without authentication

+* POST to /login
+* /robots.txt sends a file that disallows all URLs

+All other requests must include an **Rc2-Auth** header with a 3 part token.
+If that header is not found, it also looks for the  token in the **Sec-WebSocket-Protocol** header, which is the only one javascript can set on a websocket upgrade request.

+The token is in 3 parts separated by an underscore.
+See *RC2AuthServletFilter.java* and *LoginResource.java* for details.

+## File/Image client-side caching

+All instances of RCFile are sent with an E-Tag that is unique per version of the file.
+If it hasn't changed, content won't be returned or queried from the database.

+Session images are handled by id.
+Since they are never modified, the last-modified header is set to the previous day.
+Request check the If-Modified-Since header and return a 304.

 ## Sessions